gpuweb/gpuweb/proposals/bindless.md

 Descriptors heaps are either CPU heaps used for staging, or GPU heaps that are actually used by the hardware and usable in root signature.
 D3D12 supports [copies between heaps](https://learn.microsoft.com/en-us/windows/win32/api/d3d12/nf-d3d12-id3d12device-copydescriptors) to move from staging to shader-visible heaps.
 Shader-visible heaps and root descriptor tables have limits that depend on the [resource binding tier](https://learn.microsoft.com/en-us/windows/win32/direct3d12/hardware-support).
 Tier 2 is bindless for textures, Tier 3 bindless for everything.
-Both tiers have a limit of 2048 max descriptors in sampler heaps but [recent D3D12 features](https://microsoft.github.io/DirectX-Specs/d3d/VulkanOn12.html#sampler-descriptor-heap-size-increase) add a queriable maximum of at least 4000.
+Both tiers have a limit of 2048 max descriptors in sampler heaps but [recent D3D12 features](https://microsoft.github.io/DirectX-Specs/d3d/VulkanOn12.html#sampler-descriptor-heap-size-increase) add a queryable maximum of at least 4000.

 D3D12 delegates [residency management](https://learn.microsoft.com/en-us/windows/win32/direct3d12/residency) to the application that tags individual memory heaps (allocations from which resources are sub-allocated) resident and evicts them.

-CBV_UAV_SRV descriptor heaps in D3D12 are heterogenous with a device-wide [increment](https://learn.microsoft.com/en-us/windows/win32/api/d3d12/nf-d3d12-id3d12device-getdescriptorhandleincrementsize) between descriptors when copying between heaps or indexing them.
+CBV_UAV_SRV descriptor heaps in D3D12 are heterogeneous with a device-wide [increment](https://learn.microsoft.com/en-us/windows/win32/api/d3d12/nf-d3d12-id3d12device-getdescriptorhandleincrementsize) between descriptors when copying between heaps or indexing them.

 It is not allowed to change a descriptor in a heap while it might be in use by commands as that could be a data-race.